 American Falls Fish Hatchery

-The American Falls Fish Hatchery raises rainbow trout on the north bank of the Snake River, one-half mile below the American Falls Reservoir Dam, and two miles by road from the town of American Falls.
-From Interstate 86, take Exit 39 onto Highway 39, and head north toward Aberdeen.
-After crossing American Falls dam, turn left and then immediately left again.
+The American Falls Fish Hatchery is located on the north bank of the Snake River, a ½ mile below the American Falls Reservoir Dam and 2 miles from the town of American Falls.
+From Interstate 86, take Exit 39 onto Highway 39 and head north toward Aberdeen.
+After crossing the American Falls Reservoir Dam, turn left and then immediately left again.
 This is Fish Hatchery Road.
-Follow the road for one mile to the hatchery.
+Follow the road for one mile (crossing over railroad tracks) to the hatchery.
 The primary funding source for the American Falls Fish Hatchery is IDFG fishing and hunting license dollars.